 Cowpens National Battlefield allows commerical tours via a Commercial Use Authorization.
-Tour operators should download an application and return it to the park.
+Tour operators should download a special use permit application and return it to the park.

 Section 418 of the National Parks Omnibus Management Act of 1998, Public Law 105-391, authorizes NPS, upon request, to issue commercial use authorizations to persons (referring to individuals, corporations, and other entities) to provide commercial services to Park area visitors in limited circumstances.
 CUAs, although used to authorize commercial services to Park area visitors, are NOT Concession Contracts.
 They are intended to provide a simple means to authorize suitable commercial services to visitors in Park areas in the limited circumstances in the legislation.

 What is a "Commercial Visitor Service"?

 This type of service means accommodations, facilities and services the NPS has determined to be necessary and/or appropriate for public use and enjoyment of a Park area provided to Park area visitors for a fee or charge by person.
 The fee or charge paid by the visitor may be direct or indirect as part of the provision of comprehensive visitor services.